When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 Top Tips for Removing Rivets

-If you don’t have a power drill, a chisel, a hammer, and a punch will do.
-Place the sharp edge of the chisel under the lip of the rivet head and strike it firmly with a hammer.
-Repeat until the head of the rivet breaks off.
+If you are dealing with soft aluminum rivets and don’t have a drill, you can shear them off manually.
+Place the sharp edge of a cold chisel against the lip of the rivet head.
+Strike it firmly with a hammer until the head slices off, then punch the rest of the shaft through the hole.

 Remember